George Peppard: Stardom

 Never was one of those actors who believes his job is to take the money, hit the mark and say the lines and let it go at that.
 He felt that as an above-the-title star he had the responsibility to use his muscle and power to try and make it better and that has never stopped in him.
 He was unrelenting about it, to the point where a lot of executives and directors came to feel he was a pain in the ass.
 But the really talented people loved working with him because of all his wonderful creative energy.

 "My performances bore me", said Peppard in a 1964 interview, adding that his ambition was to deliver "one great performance.
 And I must say I feel a little presumptuous to shoot for that.
 But that's the goal, like a hockey goal.
 I figure I've got a choice ... not of the outcome but of the objective.
 And my objective is that one performance."

 Peppard returned to television to do Bob Hope Presents the Chrysler Theatre, "The Game with Glass Pieces".
+In March 1964 he tried to break his MGM contract to make The Great Adventure for Anthony Mann.

-For MGM he appeared in Operation Crossbow (1965), a war film with Sophia Loren.
+For MGM, he appeared in Operation Crossbow (1965), a war film with Sophia Loren.
 It was the first film he made under a new contract with MGM to do one movie a year for three years.

 He was meant to follow this with an adaptation of the play Merrily We Roll Along but it was never made.

 "I'm an actor not a star," he said around this time, adding that he looked for "three things" in a film, "a good director, a good part and a good script.
 If I get two out of three of those I'm satisfied."

 Peppard starred in a thriller, The Third Day (1965) with Ashley who had become his second wife.
 The film was directed by Jack Smight who claimed Warner Bros only agreed to finance it because they had a deal with Peppard.
 Peppard said when he made the film "I wasn't just broke I was up to my ears in debt."

 He was announced for The Last Night of Don Juan for Michael Gordon but it was not made.
 He was cast as the lead in Sands of the Kalahari (1965) at a fee of $200,000 but walked off the set after only a few days of filming in March 1965 and had to be replaced by Stuart Whitman.
 Paramount sued Peppard for $930,555 in damages and he countersued.